mnot/I-D/rfc5988bis/draft.md

 ## Link Context

-By default, the context of a link conveyed in the Link header field is the IRI of the requested resource.
+By default, the context of a link conveyed in the Link header field is identity of the representation it is associated with, as defined in {{RFC7231}}, Section 3.1.4.1, serialised as a URI.

 When present, the anchor parameter overrides this with another URI, such as a fragment of this resource, or a third resource (i.e., when the anchor value is an absolute URI).
 If the anchor